 What is a PRIIPs KID?

-The regulation requires every products manufacturer (Nordea Bank AB) and distributor to provide retail investors with a Key Information Document (KID) in order to strengthen investor protection and improve the investment decision and selection process.
+The regulation requires every products manufacturer (Nordea Bank Abp) and distributor to provide retail investors with a Key Information Document (KID) in order to strengthen investor protection and improve the investment decision and selection process.

 Key Information Documents (KIDs) are documents designed to help investors to understand investment products behaviour and support comparison with other similar investment products.